safithetechi/weather-app/README.md

 * The <b>list</b> holds the main.temp and timestamp that is received from OpenWeatherAPI call
 * The <b>error</b> property holds the error message while retriving data from the API
 * The <b>unit</b> property determines what is the current Unit of temprature the entire application is using
-* The <b>barChartId</b> property is assigned when a card is clicked this id corresponds with the date on the card which the selector function (selectWeatherDataForBarChart) uses to get the time span for the right day
+* The <b>barChartId</b> property is assigned when a card is clicked this id corresponds with the date on the card which the selector function (selectWeatherDataForBarChart) uses to get the time span and temprature data for that day

 ### How does the Application determines what Unit to use i.e Fahrenheit to Celsius ?